openterminology/oct/tools/README.md

 # Creates a file in the specified directory
 ```
 #### `oct search`
-seach an existing concept file with a unique 6-character Crockford Base32 identifier.
+search an existing concept file with a unique 6-character Crockford Base32 identifier.

 Example:
 ```bash